-The PlayStation 4 has been outselling its competition ever since it hit the market in November 2013.
-To help all those gamers figure out what to play on their PlayStation 4, we’ve scoured the review sites to find the best exclusive games currently available for Sony’s console and nowhere else.
+The PlayStation 4 has been outselling its competition ever since it hit the market in 2013.
+To help all those gamers figure out what to play, we’ve scoured the review sites to find the best PlayStation 4 games currently available for Sony’s console and nowhere else.
 There’s some great stuff on here, so if you haven’t picked one up yet, take a look at these games and see if it might be time to buy a PlayStation 4.

 13. inFAMOUS: Second Son